-- When the temperature exceeds 90 degrees in the area where an employee is working; neckwear may be removed. - Top shirt buttons can remain opened for both male and female employees when the temperature exceeds 90 degrees and neckwear has been removed. - When the temperature is below 90 degrees in the area where an employee is working; neckwear is to be worn.
-(Example, outside temperature is 95 degrees, but employee is working in an air-conditioned environment.
-The employee will keep the neckwear on.)
+- When the temperature exceeds 90 degrees in the area where an employee is working; neckwear - may be removed. - Top shirt buttons can remain opened for employees when the temperature exceeds 90 degrees and neckwear has been removed. - When the temperature is below 90 degrees in the area where an employee is working; neckwear is to be worn.
+(Example, outside temperature is 95 degrees, but employee is working in an air-conditioned environment for the majority of their shift, the employee will keep the neckwear on.)

-7. Tie Bars and Tie Tacks
+6. Tie Bars and Tie Tacks

-- a) Amtrak issued or personal tie bars/tie tacks are permitted. - b) A personal tie bar must be simple gold or silver tone with minimal adornment/pin. - c) A personal, professional tie tack or an Amtrak employee anniversary tie tack is permitted. - d) No Amtrak pins or outside affiliated pins can be worn in lieu of a tie tack.
+- A personal, professional tie tack or an Amtrak employee anniversary tie tack is permitted. - No Amtrak pins or outside affiliated pins can be worn in lieu of a tie tack.

-8. Lapel Pins
+7. Lapel Pins